 What gives this trail such a high review is the short length makes it easy for beginners.
 But also giving hikers a secluded walk through nature with beautiful views of waterfalls.

 Another trail is the Sugarloaf Mountain and Northern Peaks Trail.
-It is a 5.9 mile heavily trafficked loop trail located near Dickerson, Maryland.
+Located near Dickerson, Maryland it is a 5.9-mile loop trail that is heavily trafficked.
 It features beautiful wildflowers and is rated as moderate.

 The trail offers a number of activity options and is best used from March until November.
 Now these are only three trails, but on the alltrails website, they have 914 trails listed for the state of Maryland.